 From best friend to deadliest enemy, and all the variations between.
-Here are some common words and phrases to describe friendship in English.
+This page will help you learn some common English words and phrases to describe friendship.

 BFF (best friends forever)